JakeS0ft/USaber/README.md

 Detects motion with an MPU-6050 Accelerometer + Gyro MPU.
 ### SimpleMotionManager
 Detects motion with swing (tilt) and clash (impact) switches.

+## Build Control
+It is possible to streamline or control the build somewhat by editing the *USaberConfig.h* file.
+Some features are not cross compatable and others may lead to bloated hex file sizes.
+The latter may not matter for your project, but the former definately will.
+If you are having build issues, make sure the feature is enabled in this file or try disabiling some features that you aren't using.
+A best attempt is made in the comments of the file itself to track cross-compatability issues with the various features.

 ##Videos
 Arduino Saber with ATTiny85 and WT588D